janpolowinski/dswarm-temporary-docu/Functional Range of the Alpha Release.md

 ## Functional Restriction of the Alpha Release

 * Our design ideas for the GUI are not yet realized in the alpha release.
 * A user or rights management model is not implemented yet.
 Consequently, all users are allowed to do everything.
-All users have access to all data resources imported to d:swarm and can manipulate and overwrite projects of other all other users.
-The data in the central data hub is the result of the work of all users.
+All users have access to all data resources imported to d:swarm and can manipulate and overwrite [[projects|Glossary#project]] of other all other users.
+The data in the central [[data hub|Glossary#data-hub]] is the result of the work of all users.
 * There are further functional restrictions that will be resolved in due time according to our [[roadmap]].